catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 adapter based on RTL8812BU which is working but with few issues.
 First, no in-kernel driver support which is quite important if you want to deploy this system long term as one kernel upgrade might render the driver to non-working state.
-Next is flaky AP compatibility, if you set the device as Access Point (AP) and eventually at some point it will stop working.
+Next is flaky AP compatibility, if you set the device as Access Point (AP) eventually at some point it will stop working.
 I do not know if it's hardware bug (power management related) or it is driver related (community support driver).
 But it is enough to make me decide not to push it beyond testing phase.
 Maybe, just maybe one day community driver is good